adeelpiracha/Skills_Lab_6/README.md

 # Skills_Lab_6

-This program will take the name of a person, his age, and convert it into months.
-This data is then printed out.
+This program will take the name of a person, his age, and convert it into months. the data will then be printed out for the user to see.